By Mark Baratelli

 The food hall is a new restaurant product coming to Orlando and the surrounding towns.
 As of August 2021, there have been twelve food hall projects in the region in various stages of fruition.

-Food halls are a big trend coming to Orlando and the surrounding burbs.
-Don't know what they are?
+Don't know what a food hall is?
 Eater describes food halls as "multi-faceted, typically indoor markets showcasing a variety of local food vendors and artisans."
-How's a food hall different from a food court?
-In a food hall, the food should be elevated, pricier, and unique.
+So a food court right?
+No. Food courts were created for convenience while food halls are being created for experience.
+While visiting a food hall, guests should expect the food to be elevated and unique.
 The individual food vendors are either locally owned, all owned by one restaurant group, created by a developer of the building, or a combination of the three.
-Another differentiator is that many food halls come with a brewery.
-Some say the food hall trend is inflated while others say it's not dead.
-We recommend doing a little reading to understand more.
-See below:
+Another differentiator that separates them from the food court is that many food halls come with a brewery.

 27 incredible food halls in the US - Insider